michael-milette/moodle-theme_gcweb/README.md

 One of the most popular Learning Management Systems (LMS) in the world, Moodle is a Free Open Source Software (FOSS) web-based application designed for those who would rather spend their time, money and efforts on developing effective e-learning courses instead of perpetual expensive yearly software licences costing tens or even hundreds of thousands of dollars.
 High priorities of the Moodle project team include things like accessibility, support for multiple languages and security.

-## The WET-BOEW-MOODLE project
+## What is the WET-BOEW-MOODLE project?

-The purpose of WET-BOEW-Moodle project on GitHub is to create a world-class accessible theme for Moodle based on version 4.0 of the award winning WET-BOEW framework.
-It will be a relatively easy to maintain open source WCAG 2.0 Level AA accessible theme for Moodle based on the WET-BOEW 4.0 framework.
-Most of the configurable settings will be accessible to Moodle administrators through web based configuration pages.
+The purpose of WET-BOEW-Moodle project on GitHub is to create an open source Moodle themes based on version 4.0.30 of the award winning WET-BOEW framework.
+The initial launch will feature the Government of Canada's GCWeb and GCIntranet themes.
+Other themes may eventually be added depending on interest and financing.
+Working towards WCAG 2.0 Level AA compliance is a high priority for this project.
+The theme will also feature configurable settings for Moodle administrators.

-This will hopefully enable organizations to focus their limited educational/training budgets on delivering effective sustainable educational/e-learning content instead of expensive and never ending software licenses.
+By using this theme, organizations to focus their limited educational/training budgets on delivering effective sustainable educational/e-learning content instead of expensive and never ending software licenses.

+## What's new?

+**Status:**
+* We have completed initial development and specification design.
+* We have made a lot of progress on the GCWeb theme.
+* We are starting development of the GCIntranet theme.
+* We removed the deprecated pre-2019 WET-BOEW themes including Canada.ca, GC Web Usability, GC Intranet, WET-BOEW, OGPL.

+TODO list:

+* Resolve some conflicts with Boost base theme.
+* Quality Assurance and WCAG 2.0 level AA testing (and fixing).
+* Code cleanup.
+* Update Working Examples demo site: [wet-boew-moodle.tngconsulting.ca](http://wet-boew-moodle.tngconsulting.ca/)
+* Update screenshot
+* Update documentation.
+* Add new UI/UX features.
+* Create splash page and 404 server page.
+* Finish the WET-BOEW-Moodle Style Guide (considering moving this to the WET-BOEW-Moodle Widgets course)

 ## Interested in this project?

 Let us know by [dropping us a note](https://github.com/wet-boew/wet-boew-moodle/issues/1).
-It's the best time to get involved when we are at the design stage.
+It's the best time to get involved when we are at the initial development stage.

 We would especially love to hear from:
 * People who are planning on or currently using Moodle within the Government of Canada or the private sector;